ocmod-space/ocmod-seo-path/module/README.md

 Compatible with OpenCart 3.x versions (PHP ≥ 7.x).

+Note: The source code is encrypted.
+For purchase and licensing information, see the OpenCart Marketplace link in the **Download** section.

 ## Features
 * URL and breadcrumb path management.
 * Intelligent URL redirection.